-USS TICONDEROGA was the lead ship of the TICONDEROGA class and fifth ship in the Navy to bear the name.
-She was the world's first warship equipped with the AEGIS combat system.
-USS TICONDEROGA was decommissioned on September 30, 2004, and is now berthed at the Naval Inactive Ships Maintenance Facility, Philadelphia, Penn.
+USS TICONDEROGA was the lead ship of the TICONDEROGA - class of guided missile cruisers and the fifth ship in the Navy to bear the name.
+She was the world's first warship equipped with the

 |General Characteristics:||Keel Laid: Jan.
 27, 1980|

 |Propulsion system: four General Electric LM 2500 gas turbine engines|

 |Blades on each Propeller: five|